-- texture layers must be provided as a single file (YC_BC_R 4:2:0 10 bits), - transparency layers must be provided as a single file (YC_BC_R 4:2:0 8 bits).
+- texture layers must be provided as a single file, - transparency layers must be provided as a single file.

 Each file (texture or transparency) is a temporal concatenation of the stacked layers sorted from the furthest to the closest one with respect to the reference camera.
 The layer index is the quantized normalized disparity coded on ceil(log2(S)) bits.
-Raw storage is illustrated in Figure 29.
+Raw storage is illustrated in Figure 34.

 The transparency is coded on 16 levels only, hence 4 bits would be enough.
-But a YC_BC_R 4:2:0 8 bits format is used to ease file manipulation.
+But an 8 bits format is used to ease file manipulation.